 Luke 21:9–11 (HCSB) — When you hear of wars and rebellions, don’t be alarmed.
 Indeed, these things must take place first, but the end won’t come right away.”
 10 Then He told them: “Nation will be raised up against nation, and kingdom against kingdom.
 11 There will be violent earthquakes, and famines and plagues [pestilences] in various places.

-When you read this passage, it does seem to say that increasing earthquakes are a sign of the end.
-Or perhaps that increasing earthquakes in conjunction with increasing scattered famines and plagues or "pestilences".
-How do we know for sure or make the best sense of this?
+When you read this passage, it can appear to indicate that increasing earthquakes are sign of the end time.
+Or perhaps that increasing scattered famines and plagues or "pestilences" with increasing earthquakes together are.

 Lately I have been focusing more on teaching my readers how to fish, instead of simply giving them a fish.
 In my blog post on Did the Chilean Earthquake fulfill “Unless Those Days Were Shortened” (Mt 24:22)?, I covered two approaches to understanding passages like that one which are open to interpretation.